There are over 3,000 species of bromeliads native to the American tropics.

 The pineapple is the best known bromeliad.
 Spanish Moss is another well–known type of bromeliad.

-The plants bloom once, but that bloom can last for weeks and weeks!
-After blooming, the plant will use its energy to produce pups or offshoots often found at the base of the mother plant.
-The parent plant will fade away but in its place will be several new plants which can be separated easily from the parent plant when they reach a third of the size.
+Bromeliads bloom only once, but that bloom can last for weeks and weeks!
+After blooming, the plant will use its energy to produce offshoots or "pups" which are often found at the base of the parent plant.

-Broms are versatile.
-They come in a variety of sizes, shapes and colors.
+Broms are versatile and come in a variety of shapes, sizes, and colors.
 They can be grown indoors, on trees, in pots, in the ground or mounted on driftwood.

 Thin-leaved plants require less sun than thick-leaved varieties.
 60% - 70% shade works well.
-Yes, there are varieties which will grow in full sun!!!
+There are also many varieties which will grow in full sun, even in south Florida!!!

 Care is easy!
 Water two or three times a week but do not let the plants sit in water.
 Flushing the cups out is a good way to remove excess salts and debris that might accumulate.

 One good potting mixture to consider is 1/3 peat moss, 1/3 perlite, 1/3 ground tree fern.
-If you provide good drainage, air flow and humidity, these plants will serve you well and enhance your home and garden.
+If you provide good drainage, air flow and humidity, these plants will serve you well and enhance your home and garden for years to come!